taiyuankejizhu/material-components-web/packages/mdc-textfield/helper-text/README.md

 --- | ---
 `mdc-text-field-helper-text` | Mandatory
-`mdc-text-field-helper-text--persistent` | Makes the helper text permanently visible `mdc-text-field-helper-text--validation-msg` | Indicates the helper text is a validation message.
-Works in concert with validity styling on `mdc-text-field` element.
+`mdc-text-field-helper-text--persistent` | Makes the helper text permanently visible `mdc-text-field-helper-text--validation-msg` | Indicates the helper text is a validation message

 ### `MDCTextFieldHelperText`